thgossler/AzSaveMoney/README.md

 Example tags:
 ![Example tags](images/Screenshot2.png)

-This script was primarily written to clean-up large Azure environments and potentially save money along the way.
-It was inspired by the project [`itoleck/AzureSaveMoney`](https://github.com/itoleck/AzureSaveMoney).

 The script was deliberately written in a single file to ensure ease of use.
 The log output is written to the host with colors to improve human readability.

 The default values for some parameters can be specified in a config file named `Defaults.json`.